Eastern Nazarene College: Traditional Undergraduate division

-Most degree offerings at Eastern Nazarene are baccalaureate degrees.
-In the Traditional Undergraduate Division, the college offers associate's and bachelor's (Bachelor of Arts and Bachelor of Science) liberal arts degrees in 50 majors, with 57 minors and six pre-professional programs for a combined total of 80 programs of study, including dual degree programs with Northeastern University and the Massachusetts College of Pharmacy and Health Sciences leading to the doctor of pharmacy.
-In addition to co-operative programs and internship opportunities around Boston, Eastern Nazarene provides a number of intercollegiate and off-campus programs at 56 Nazarene institutions of higher education around the world.
-Students may also participate in the "Best Semester" study abroad program, and ENC offers an additional semester-long program in Romania.
-The college uses a "4-1-4 system" for its academic year: there are two full semesters in the Fall and Spring, each roughly four months long, and a one-month term in May known as "May Term".
+Most degree offerings at Eastern Nazarene were baccalaureate degrees.
+In the Traditional Undergraduate Division, the college offered associate's and bachelor's (Bachelor of Arts and Bachelor of Science) liberal arts degrees in 50 majors, with 57 minors and six pre-professional programs for a combined total of 80 programs of study.
+In addition to co-operative programs and internship opportunities around Boston, Eastern Nazarene provided a number of intercollegiate and off-campus programs at 56 Nazarene institutions of higher education around the world.
+The college used a "4-1-4 system" for its academic year: there were two full semesters in the Fall and Spring, each roughly four months long, and a one-month term in May known as "May Term".

-Eastern Nazarene emphasizes a blend of faith and other pursuits, from biology to business, and has won the John Templeton award for science-and-religion education.
+Eastern Nazarene emphasized a blend of faith and other pursuits, from biology to business, and won the John Templeton award for science-and-religion education.
 The undergraduate curriculum at Eastern Nazarene was developed in 1919 by the first dean of the college, Bertha Munro, and originally modeled after the curricula at Radcliffe College and Boston University.
-A revision that introduced the Cultural Perspectives core sequence is very distinctive and comprises a series of interdisciplinary courses on Western culture that encourages students to ponder the "tensions and possibilities" in the relationships between the Christian faith and societal values.
-The traditional undergraduate student-to-faculty ratio at Eastern Nazarene is 11:1, and graduates on average have a 94 percent acceptance rate into medical school as well as a 100 percent acceptance rate into law school.
+Graduates on average had a 94 percent acceptance rate into medical school as well as a 100 percent acceptance rate into law school.

 Graduate Division and LEAD

-In addition to traditional undergraduate education, the college offers continuing education for working adults through the Leadership Education for Adults Division (LEAD).
-Accelerated programs have been in place since 1990, and now include bachelor's degree completion (Bachelor of Arts and Bachelor of Science degrees) and associate degrees (the associate of arts degree) as well as certificates in paralegal studies (CPS) and human resource management (CHRM).
-The college also maintains 2+2 programs and articulation agreements with junior colleges in the surrounding geographical area, like the agreements with Bristol, Massasoit, and Roxbury Community Colleges.
-Most LEAD classes are held at the Old Colony Campus or at one of the four satellite campuses for reasons of transportation and accessibility.
+In addition to traditional undergraduate education, the college offered continuing education for working adults through the Leadership Education for Adults Division (LEAD), including bachelor's degree completion (Bachelor of Arts and Bachelor of Science degrees) and associate degrees (the associate of arts degree) as well as certificates in paralegal studies (CPS) and human resource management (CHRM).

-Graduate offerings from the Graduate Division are primarily master's degrees (Master of Science and Master of Education).
+Graduate offerings from the Graduate Division were primarily master's degrees (Master of Science and Master of Education).
 Eastern Nazarene first offered graduate work in theology in 1938, then replaced it with a master's degree in religion in 1964, and added master's degrees in business, education, and psychology in 1981.